Willyb15/cars-mongo/README.md

 ```
 --This will create an entire folder structure with everything we need to get started making an express web (dub dub dub) application
 ####2. add a .gitignore file that will (at least) ignore everything inside of node_modules
+#Perfect node modules are in this repo!
+Need to Review this step ;]
 ```
 sudo vi .gitignore
 ```